nikpanos/hbase-intro/README.md

 # hbase-intro
-Supplementary material for the HBase Introductory lesson
+Supplementary material for the HBase Introductory lesson.